Implantable Device Replacement Procedure

 Your healthcare provider will tell you how the procedure went.
 Be sure to follow all

-of your healthcare provider’s instructions.
+of your provider’s instructions.
 You will need to care for your wound.
+You may also

-You may also need to take antibiotics for a few days after the procedure.
+need to take antibiotics for a few days after the procedure.
+You should keep the wound

-Tell your healthcare provider right away if you have heavy bleeding from your incision,
+Tell your provider right away if you have heavy bleeding from your incision or drainage

 Before you agree to the test or the procedure make sure you know: